fn-hide/IASS/backend/README.md

 - [x] ✨ Add region api
 - [x] ⚡️ Refactor queue into normal variable and only save one frame give more clean frame
 - [x] ✨ Add an api to get site with regions
+- [x] 📌 Pin to TensorRT dependency
+- [ ] ✨ Remove site data initialization on IASS Hub
+- [ ] ✨ Add api to periodically update site and other data (like user) on IASS Edge to Hub
 - [ ] 🏗️ Make difference branch for site and production use
 - [ ] ✨ Add more information for job's object in api response
 - [ ] ✨ Add ROI visualization in streaming view